 hot chocolate three ways

 We love a big, steaming cup of hot chocolate on brisk winter days, post-ski or snowshoe, or to wind down after a busy work week.
 With the bounty of New England herbs and veggies that can be dried and used throughout the winter months, making sipping cocoa mixes that use real, freshly ground ingredients to flavor them makes the freshest, healthiest treat to stave off the chill from a polar vortex or Nor’Easter.
-And BONUS: you can use them in your favorite baking recipes!
+And BONUS: you can use them in your favorite baking recipes, or serve them chilled over ice!

 submarino dipped in a mug of coffee

-And don’t forget our dark and milk chocolate submarinos, perfect for travel, the office or a quick snack.
+And don’t forget our dark and milk chocolate Tavo Cocoa Sticks aka submarinos, perfect for travel, the office or a quick snack.
 An Argentinian tradition, these solid chocolate cigars can be stirred into hot coffee drinks or warm milk, vegan mylks, or hot water to your taste, and you can nibble on the chocolate as you enjoy.
 So civilized.

 Simple Recipes